kduszak/kduszak/README.md

 ## Hello, I'm Kamil Duszak
+Data enthusiast with a keen interest in extracting insights from raw data.
+Currently refining my skills in data manipulation, analysis, and visualization.
+Open to opportunities to contribute to real-world projects.

 My interests include history, linguistics, data analysis and casual coding.

-This page contains repositories of my personal data analysis and programming projects.
+### Projects:
+Anagram Solver (WIP)

 ### Tools:
 Python